zhangskills/documentation/resources/howtos/search_bar_for_docs.md

 ### For All Kinds of Documentation

-If you don't use Vuepress for your documentation, we provide a [JS and CSS library](https://github.com/meilisearch/docs-searchbar.js) to integrate a powerful and relevant search bar to any documentation website.
+If you don't use Vuepress for your documentation, we provide a [front-end SDK](https://github.com/meilisearch/docs-searchbar.js) to integrate a powerful and relevant search bar to any documentation website.

 ![docs-searchbar.js example](/tuto-searchbar-for-docs/docs-searchbar-example.png)